 How Silicon Valley Bank may helpManaging a potential currency issue related to the adoption of ASC 842 starts with discovering and quantifying risk.

 - Whether the reporting of new foreign lease obligations affects your company

 - Where the impact falls within your company’s financial statements

 Silicon Valley Bank’s FX Remeasurement Risk Model (FRRM) can quantify the potential impact carrying unhedged liabilities on your books may have on your income statement.
 The Model will compute your net impact across currencies and offer a probability-based framework to help you make informed decisions.
 We can help you analyze the impacts from the new foreign leases in isolation as well as in the context of your firm’s overall FX exposure.

 If your company does not currently employ a balance sheet-hedging program, this exercise will help you determine if ASC 842 makes your overall exposure large enough to merit hedging.
 If your company already operates a balance sheet-hedging program, we can work with you to determine whether the new exposure adds risk, and thus warrants more hedging, or offers diversification benefits.

-Your company has until December 2020 to prepare for rule ASC 842 - now is the time to start.
-You can learn from the experience of public companies, which had to comply with the rule after 2018; many were surprised how challenging and time-consuming the process proved to be.
+Your company has until December 2020 to prepare for rule ASC 842, but now is the time to start.
+You can learn from the experience of public companies, who had to comply with the rule after 2018 - many were surprised how challenging and time-consuming the process proved to be.
 We can help you as you plan ahead, so your firm will be fully ready when the new lease-reporting standard kicks in.

 Read our other FX Risk Advisory papers.